 By adopting effective measures against idling, fleet companies can paint a better public image by minimizing diesel emission exposure to the public.
 The world is on a fast track to transforming all energy systems to renewable and green and if your company is committed to reducing its carbon footprint, it will set an example for others while reducing fuel and maintenance costs.
 It is a win-win situation and an opportunity to generate more clients for fleet businesses.

-For a business that burns massive amounts of fuel through their daily operations, eliminating or reducing idling is nothing short of a miracle.
+For a business that burns massive amounts of fuel through its daily operations, eliminating or reducing idling is nothing short of a miracle.
 Resource management is a key part of fleet management and excessive idling increases the costs more than any other issue logistics companies have to deal with every day.
 Fleet management systems are a gamechanger considering the efficient methods they provide for business managers to create policies against idling.
 Lowering fuel and maintenance costs has a massive impact on fleet expenses.
-Not only can companies get ahead of their idling vehicle problems with GPS tracking solutions, but they can also reduce the engine wear and tear caused by the unnecessary idling.
+Not only can companies get ahead of their idling vehicle problems with GPS tracking solutions, but they can also reduce the engine wear and tear caused by unnecessary idling.

 Idling is a serious issue that needs to be dealt with, companies that operate a vehicle fleet can utilise telematics and GPS data to generate individual driver performance reports.
 Fleet management software is an excellent tool to identify the drivers who are idling longer than their colleagues on the same routes and redundant stops they make along the way while the vehicle engine is on.
 Businesses can use this data to implement regulatory policies that will prevent this type of behaviour and train unruly drivers to comply with the company regulations.